allymhong/allymhong.github.io/_posts/2022-09-19-twitter-to-fritter.md

 In terms of differences in policy, Twitter in South Korea:
 * blocks any potential propaganda-like content from North Korea – hence, Gideon was unable to see posts from famous North Korean refugees until he came to the U.S.
 * requires a IPIN phone number verification + legally checks your DM's when provoked.
 Why?
-Well, after a [17-year-old girl kkidnapped and murdered an 8-year-old in Incheon, South Korea](https://ko.wikipedia.org/wiki/%EC%9D%B8%EC%B2%9C_%EC%B4%88%EB%93%B1%ED%95%99%EC%83%9D_%EC%82%B4%ED%95%B4_%EC%82%AC%EA%B1%B4){:target="_blank"} inspired by connections with Korean Hannibal Twitter (a community inspired by the show on Hannibal Lecter, the infamous cannibalistic serial killer), Korean Twitter policies enacted verification requirements and
+Well, after a [17-year-old girl kkidnapped and murdered an 8-year-old in Incheon, South Korea](https://ko.wikipedia.org/wiki/%EC%9D%B8%EC%B2%9C_%EC%B4%88%EB%93%B1%ED%95%99%EC%83%9D_%EC%82%B4%ED%95%B4_%EC%82%AC%EA%B1%B4){:target="_blank"} inspired by connections with Korean Hannibal Twitter (a community inspired by the show on Hannibal Lecter, the infamous cannibalistic serial killer), Korean Twitter policies enacted verification requirements.
+Korean Twitter policies also allow for searching of DMs, as apparently the 17-yo murderer would receive DM's through Twitter to kill certain people.

-What he admires about Twitter
-Cons with mob mentality and fake news stories
-New policy on Twitter to approve for fact checks
+But he took on the role that even with new policy in place, it wasn't necessarily Twitter's fault.
+He said,
+> "It's not that Twitter made [people] act this way, but Twitter exposed people who act like this.
+It's not that social media changes people, but it rather reveals people."

 _**Synthesis.**_